Doctor (title): Development in English-speaking countries

 In many English-speaking countries, it is common to refer to physicians by the title of doctor, even when they do not hold a doctoral level qualification.
-The word Doctor has long had a secondary meaning in English of physician, e.g. in Johnson's Dictionary, which quotes its use with this meaning by Shakespeare.
+The word Doctor has long had a secondary meaning in English of physician, e.g., in Johnson's Dictionary, which quotes its use with this meaning by Shakespeare.
 In the US, the medical societies established the proprietary medical colleges in the 19th century to award their own MDs, but in the UK and the British Empire, where degree granting was strictly controlled, this was not an option.
-The usage of the title to refer to medical practitioners, even when they didn't hold doctoral degrees, was common by the mid 18th century.
+The usage of the title to refer to medical practitioners, even when they did not hold doctoral degrees, was common by the mid 18th century.
 However, the first official recognition of Doctor being applied as a title to medical practitioners regardless of whether they held a doctoral degree was in 1838, when the Royal College of Physicians resolved that it would "regard in the same light, and address by the same appellation, all who have obtained its diploma, whether they have graduated elsewhere or not."